Jessie J Sizzles In A Red-And-Orange Bikini And Poses With A Buddha Statue

 Jessie J tantalized her fans by flaunting her phenomenal figure a vibrant striped bikini that gave off a major summer vibe.
-While the “Burnin’ Up” singer may no longer be dating Step Up star Channing Tatum, she didn’t pose alone.
+While the “Burnin’ Up” singer wasn’t pictured with her on-again, off-again beau, Step Up star Channing Tatum, she didn’t pose alone.
 She was pictured standing beside a Buddha statue, and she found a fun way to reference the carving in the caption of her post.

 Jessie looked red-hot in a bikini that featured a horizontal red-and-orange striped pattern.
 The large stripes were divided by thinner black stripes.
 Jessie’s bathing suit top had thick shoulder straps with black square ring accents.
 A similar piece of larger square hardware adorned the center of the garment’s bust.
 The top had fixed triangle cups that provided lift and separation, perfectly showcasing Jessie’s perky cleavage.